rm-kay/original_performance_takehome/Readme.md

+note - this was done with claude code only using sonnet 4.6

 # Anthropic's Original Performance Take-Home

 This repo contains a version of Anthropic's original performance take-home, before Claude Opus 4.5 started doing better than humans given only 2 hours.